Do You Think You Have Wasps?

 Innovative and unique treatments that resolve pest problems effectively

 There may be hundreds of species of wasps, hornets and bees found around the world.
 Only a few of these are seen as real pests here in the UK, and some of them do not sting.
-Some species, like the Honey Bee, are actually a valuable part of our ecosystem.
-If you suspect you have a Honey Bee swarm visit the British Bee Keepers Association find a swarm collector site, to contact a bee keeper local to you.
+Some species, like the Honey Bee, are a valuable part of our ecosystem.
+If you suspect you have a Honey Bee swarm, visit the British Beekeepers Association find a swarm collector site, to contact a honeybee keeper local to you.

 (Family: Vespidae, e.g. Vespula Vulgaris & Vespula germanica)